 Finally, the retreat frames the high school experience as a Paschal Mystery; retreatants are provided tools of faith to overcome obstacles and find hope and new life in God during the journey.

 Sophomore Retreat: What Makes Me Catholic?

 As sophomores begin to establish their identity, this retreat gives students the opportunity to discover what truly makes them Catholic.
 The morning session centers around the question, how do I find and relate to Christ in my life?
 The students are presented with several typical teenage characters that relate to God in various ways, and through small group discussions, activities, and witnesses, students begin to examine how they encounter Christ in their lives.
 The afternoon session focuses on beliefs, and how our relationship with Christ affects what we believe.
-We reflect on importance of living the beliefs we claim to hold, and touch on several key beliefs of the Roman Catholic Church.
+We reflect on the importance of living the beliefs we claim to hold and touch on several key beliefs of the Roman Catholic Church.
 There is also time for students to discuss several beliefs of the Catholic faith with the hope that they will learn to incorporate these in their lives.

 Junior Retreat: Developing Christian Leadership

-As juniors grow in their call to be leaders in their high school and local community, students encounter the Five C’s of Christian Leadership.
+As juniors grow in their call to be leaders in their high school and the local community, students encounter the Five C’s of Christian Leadership.
 Commitment, Compassion, Community, Commission, and Christ Centeredness.
 Students will learn how these five elements impact their day-to-day lives, and how they can make them better leaders and better individuals.